ntno/mkdocs-terminal/documentation/docs/configuration/code-highlighting/index.md

 # Code Hilighting

 Code blocks can be highlighted for increased readability.
-Please note that there are multiple ways of highlighting code in a MkDocs site and some methods conflict with each other.
+Please note that there are multiple ways of highlighting code in a MkDocs site and some methods may conflict with each other.

 ## highlight.js